 Why I recommend it: Out of all the Gundam series, Mobile Suit Gundam Iron-Blooded Orphans is my personal favorite.
-From its opening with MAN WITH A MISSION's "Raise your flag", you know this series isn't going to be like any other Gundam anime and its gritty style makes it stand apart from the rest.
-Since it's a stand alone story, it's more accessible to those of you who have yet to dive into the Gundam franchise.
+From its opening with MAN WITH A MISSION's "Raise Your Flag", you know this series isn't going to be like any other Gundam anime, and its gritty style makes it stand apart from the rest.
+Since it's a stand-alone story, it's more accessible to those of you who have yet to dive into the Gundam franchise.
 As someone who was once intimated by it all, Iron-Blooded Orphans allows you to dip your feet in without drowning completely under its 40-year history.
 While it's accessible to beginners, it's also a series that long-time fans of the franchise will enjoy as well.

 Its story, which follows a group of child soldiers rebelling for their freedom, is impactful and the way both the series and its characters develop over the course of its two seasons is among the best.
 But it's also really sad, because you'll watch these characters, who've known nothing but war, struggle to find another meaning in life as they fight together in Tekkadan.

 The camaraderie between the members of Tekkadan is all-around heartwarming to watch.
-They are willing to make the ultimate sacrifice for one another, because they are the only family they've known.
+They are willing to make the ultimate sacrifice for one another because they are the only family they've known.
 Mikazuki and Orga's relationship, however, is ultimately what makes this series, but you'll find yourself emotionally connected to each of these kids and their plight to make a better life for themselves.
-I really like the fact that every character is important to the story, and each get their time to shine over the course of the episodes.
-This is one everyone should give a chance whether they are a fan of Gundam anime or not!
+I really like the fact that every character is important to the story, and each gets their time to shine over the course of the episodes.
+This is one everyone should give a chance, whether they are a fan of Gundam anime or not!

 Episodes: 27 episodes (1 season)

-Why I recommend it: Gurren Lagann is unlike any other mecha series on this list, mainly thanks to its tone and style.
+Gurren Lagann is unlike any other mecha series on this list, mainly thanks to its tone and style.
 It doesn't take itself too seriously and features a more quirky side to the genre that few have attempted to perfect.
 And for many, Gurren Lagann is a series that has pushed them to look into the mecha genre more.
 It's one that has revolutionized the genre and expanded it into new realms, and for this reason alone, it is not only one of the best mecha anime on Netflix, but it's one of my favorites of all time as well.